 Whenever enterprise data is moved, migrated, or disposed of, care should be taken to ensure legal requirements are not being overlooked.

 Ensure you work with a migration services provider that fully understands your legal responsibilities.

-Any data you store whether current or past could have a positive or negative effect on the business depending on it’s content, a cloud archive should only contain business data and should provide all the following:
+Any data you store whether current or past could have a positive or negative effect on the business depending on it’s content, an archive should only contain business data and should provide all the following: